-Starkbierzeit/Strong Beer Festival (March-April): this 3-week-long festival is like Oktoberfest, only smaller.
-On tap is a high-in-calories and high-in alcohol content malty beer which has been brewed going back to the 1600s.
+Starkbierzeit/Strong Beer Festival (March-April): This 3-week-long festival is like Oktoberfest, only smaller.
+On tap is a high-in-calories and high-in-alcohol content malty beer that has been brewed going back to the 1600s.

 The Long Night of Music (May): Hundreds of locations throughout the city provide space for all forms of art, music, and dance to take place.
 Over 400 performances take place.
 There’s truly nothing like it.

-Greenfields Open Air Festival (July): Al all day electronic, house, techno music festival pulling some of the biggest names in the business.
-Food, drinks, vendors, shops are on offer.
+Greenfields Open Air Festival (July): This all-day electronic, house, and techno music festival pulling some of the biggest names in the business.
+Food, drinks, vendors, and shops are on offer.
 The event takes place in Galopprennbahn.

 Impark Summer Festival (July and August): This annual festival takes place in Olympiapark.
 There are vendors selling food, funfair rides, and musical performances, all of it perfect for the family.